Alyssajin/MultiThreadAlbumSystem/Report.md

 ## 4. Optimized Server Configuration

-We increased the thread connection pool between client and server.
-In the meantime, we decreased the connection count between server and database to 40.
-From our output, we noticed that the throughput reaches a peak when the connection pool size is 200.
-However, as we increase the pool size, throughput and system reliability (represented by request success rate) do not increase as we expected.
-Also, we noticed that changing connection pool size does not bring any significant increase to throughput compared to previous load balanced servers we used.
+We increased the thread connection pool between the client and server while reducing the connection count between the server and database to 40.
+Based on our results, throughput peaked when the connection pool size reached 200.
+However, further increasing the pool size did not lead to additional improvements in throughput or system reliability (as measured by request success rate), contrary to our expectations.

-Rather, it increases the request success rate, which proves that system reliability increases.
+Additionally, we observed that reducing the connection count between the server and the database significantly increased the request success rate.
+In our previous tests, the Go server allowed unlimited connections, while the database had a fixed connection limit, causing a large number of requests to go unanswered.
+By limiting the server's connections to match the database's capacity, we mitigated this issue, leading to improved system reliability.

 ![My Image](charts/differentconnections.png)